 We all would have seen that one-liner in all advertisements that mutual funds are subject to market risk.

 Market risk is a risk which may result in losses for any investor due to the poor performance of the market.
-There are a lot of factors which affect the market.
-A few examples are a natural disaster, inflation, recession, political unrest, fluctuation of interest rates.
+There are a lot of factors that affect the market.
+A few examples are a natural disaster, inflation, recession, political unrest, fluctuation of interest rates, and so on.
 Market risk is also known as systematic risk.
 Diversifying a person’s portfolio won’t help in these scenarios.
-The only thing which the investor can do is wait for the storm to calm.
+The only thing that an investor can do is to wait for the things to fall in place.

 Concentration generally means focusing on just one thing.
-Concentrating a considerable amount of a person’s investment in one particular scheme is not a good option.
-Profits will be huge if lucky, but the losses will be more.
-Best way to minimize this risk is by diversifying your portfolio.
+Concentrating a considerable amount of a person’s investment in one particular scheme is never a good option.
+Profits will be huge if lucky, but the losses will be pronounced at times.
+The best way to minimise this risk is by diversifying your portfolio.
 Concentrating and investing heavily in one sector is also risky.
-The more diverse portfolio, the lesser the risk is.
+The more diverse the portfolio, the lesser the risk is.

 Interest rate changes depending on the credit available with lenders and the demand from borrowers.
 They are inversely related to each other.
 Increase in the interest rates during the investment period may result in a reduction of the price of securities.